isomerpages/moe-marisstellahigh/pages/MOE Sexuality Education In Schools.md

 (iv)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Abstinence before marriage is the best protection against STIs/HIV and unintended pregnancies.
 Casual sex can harm and hurt you and your loved ones.

-&nbsp;You may&nbsp;click&nbsp;[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) **PAGE NOT FOUND**&nbsp;for more information on MOE Sexuality Education.
+&nbsp;You may&nbsp;click&nbsp;[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) for more information on MOE Sexuality Education.

 **OVERVIEW OF MARIS STELLA HIGH SCHOOL SEXUALITY EDUCATION PROGRAMME**

 4 \.
 Sexuality Education is delivered in a holistic manner through the school curriculum.&nbsp;The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law.

-You may click&nbsp;[here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) **PAGE NOT FOUND**&nbsp;for more information on the scope of Sexuality Education in the school curriculum.
+You may click&nbsp;[here](https://www.moe.gov.sg/education-in-sg/our-programmes/sexuality-education/scope-and-teaching-approach#:~:text=Sexuality%20Education%20in%20schools%20promotes,transmitted%20diseases%20or%20teenage%20pregnancies) for more information on the scope of Sexuality Education in the school curriculum.

 5 \.
 The subjects that incorporate topics on sexuality include: